mingdom/omninmo/BEST_PRACTICES.md

   - **Fix Linting Issues**: Address linting errors before committing code to maintain code quality
   - **Automated vs. Manual Testing**:
     - For AI assistants: Only run `make test` and `make lint` to verify changes
-    - Leave UI testing with `make folio` or `make portfolio` to human users
+    - NEVER launch the application with `make folio` or `make portfolio` - leave UI testing to human users
+    - Instead, provide detailed instructions on what UI changes to test and how to verify them
     - Add unit tests for new functionality instead of manual testing when possible
+  - **Testing Instructions**:
+    - Provide clear, step-by-step instructions for the user to test changes
+    - Include specific UI elements to check and expected behavior
+    - Describe what success looks like and potential issues to watch for
+    - Format as a checklist that the user can follow easily
   - **Review App Logs**: Check `logs/test_latest.log` after running tests to catch errors
   - **Test Real Data**: Use `src/lab/portfolio.csv` for testing with real portfolio data